faranalytics/js-html-renderer/README.md

 ```
 ## Performance
 ### Prerendering
 HTML is prerendered at the time the `Template` is created.
 The HTML elements are concatenated into a string separated by just the Symbolic dynamic components of the `Template`.

 For example, in the `Template` below, all the HTML elements, including the `footer`, are prerendered at the time of `Template` creation.
 This means that the `Template` may be reused without having to reconstruct the HTML elements that comprise it at each use.

-The final render step, invoked using the `template.render` method, involves just a final concatenation of the prerenderd HTML and the dynamic content.
+The final render step, invoked using the `template.render` method, involves just injection of dynamic content and a final concatenation of the prerenderd HTML.

 ```ts
 const template: Template = doctype()(